mirzasahin/filtre-restaurant-menu/README.md

 ***
 > **Japanese Restaurant Website Project**

-In this project, I made the Japanese Restaurant Website using HTML, CSS, Bootstrap 5 and JavaScript.
+In this project, I made the Japanese Restaurant Website using HTML, CSS and JavaScript.
 I worked on this project to improve my skills in Bootstrap CSS, and JavaScript.

 During this process, I learned how to implement menu transitions and filtering using JavaScript.